Far away on “9-11”

 Image processing

 Today’s image was taken during that trip on 35mm colour negative film.
 The exposure details are long forgotten but the image was taken on a Pentax SF7 with a 28-80mm zoom.
 In digital processing, the image was cropped top and bottom to arrive at the “panoramic” format, noise reduction was used to clean up some of the film grain evident in the sky and water.
 Additional contrast was added to the middle third of the image and some colour balancing was done.
-The result perhaps should be regarded as an impression of the location rather than a strictly documentary rendering, to be honest, I can’t recall now just how blue the sky was, etc. I’m always a bit sceptical of people who say “it’s how I remember it”, truth is that memory isn’t that reliable!
+The result perhaps should be regarded as an impression of the location rather than a strictly documentary rendering, to be honest, I can’t recall now just how blue the sky was, etc. I’m always a bit skeptical of people who say “it’s how I remember it”, truth is that memory isn’t that reliable!

 Lake Karakul